 Why are they not being implemented anymore?

-Are you aware of any other home visiting models being implemented in these communities that were not mentioned in your state plan?
+Are you aware of any other home visiting models being implemented that were not mentioned in your state plan?

 H. OTHER CHANGES IN STATE’S MIECHV PROGRAM SINCE STATE 2011 PLAN WAS SUBMITTED